mihok/horizon-jpl/README.md

 This Python API, is an effort towards opening NASA's PDS data sets to the public with a focus on ease of access.
 Thus creating, NASA's JPL Horizons On-Line Ephemeris System API

-Download the package from: https://pypi.python.org/pypi/HorizonJPL or from pip:
+*This method is outdated until I can recover my account to update the package* Download the package from: https://pypi.python.org/pypi/HorizonJPL or from pip:
       ```
       pip install horizonjpl
       ```

+Clone the repository to try it out for now

 Please note, this API is currently in development and things are subject to change in future versions.